yasir-17/DeepSentiment/documentation/README.md

 6) Prometheus will be accessible at http://localhost:9090
 7) Grafana will be available at http://localhost:3000
 8) Stop the container using docker-compose down command

+# Repository Contents
+- /src contains the main.py (gradio app) as well as the utils folder which has model training code and data exploration code
+- deployment - Contains the Dockerfile for containerization and also the docker-compose.yml file
+- monitoring - Contains the code for prometheus monitoring
+- documentation - Contains the document which includes project proposal and final report
+- videos - Contains demo video of the system

 # Monitoring with Prometheus and Grafana
 The app tracks various metrics using Prometheus (running on port 9090) and visualizes them in Grafana (running on port 3000).
 The metrics include: